Common types of cancer

 To determine whether prostate cancer has spread, your doctor may perform scans of the pelvis and bone.

-Making Decision About Treatment
+Making Decisions About Prostate Cancer Treatment

 To successfully treat prostate cancer, a skilled multidisciplinary team must be assembled as numerous treatment options are available.
 To provide the most advanced treatment options for patients with early or advanced prostate cancer, SJMC brings together the most advanced resources available.